 The opening day of the 2014 March Madness tournament provided us with incredible moments, four overtimes, a buzzer beater and upsets galore including memories worthy of making the “one shining moment” cut when the National Title is handed out on April 7th, 2014 in Arlington, Texas.
-The second round also proved successful Canadians in the NCAA as teams featuring Canadian basketball players capped off a successful and historic day with 7-2 historic record.
+The second round also proved successful Canadians in the NCAA as teams featuring Canadian basketball players capped off a successful and historic day with 7-2 historical record.
 The biggest shocker, Whitby, Ontario’s Dyshawn Pierre helping No. 13 Dayton Flyers pull off a magical upset over the No. 3 Ohio State Buckeyes in the very first game of the day.

-Check out the top stat-lines from the top Canadians from opening day of the 2014 madness and a see how they match-up in the round of 32.
-We started the tournament off with 27 Canadians on 18 teams and after a historic day we still have 16 teams in contention and 23 players still remaining as day two kicks off.
+Check out the top stat-lines from the top Canadians from the opening day of the 2014 madness and a see how they match-up in the round of 32.
+We started the tournament off with 27 Canadians on 18 teams and after a historic day, we still have 16 teams in contention and 23 players still remaining as day two kicks off.

-Dyshawn Pierre – Sophomore | Whitby, Ont. | No. 11 Dayton Flyers (24-10, 10-6 A10): Pierre came up huge in his NCAA March Madness Tournament debut finishing off 12 points and a perfect game going 2-of-2 field goals, 7-of-7 free-throws and 1-of-1 three-pointers, the No. 11 Dayton Flyers knocked off the No. 6 Ohio State Buckeyes in a thriller at the Niagara Center in Buffalo, New York.
+Dyshawn Pierre – Sophomore | Whitby, Ont. | No. 11 Dayton Flyers (24-10, 10-6 A10): Pierre came up huge in his NCAA March Madness Tournament debut finishing off 12 points and a perfect game going 2-of-2 field goals, 7-of-7 free throws and 1-of-1 three-pointers, the No. 11 Dayton Flyers knocked off the No. 6 Ohio State Buckeyes in a thriller at the Niagara Center in Buffalo, New York.
 The Flyers will look to continue their run through the tournament in the round of 32 against fellow Canadian Tyler Ennis and the No. 3 Syracuse Orange.

 Round 64: 60-59 win vs. No. 6 Ohio State Buckeyes | 33 minutes, 12 points, 8 rebounds, 2 assists